-61TL Chief executive (lands) may prepare and register caveat
+61TL Registrar of titles may prepare and register caveat

-(1) The chief executive (lands) may prepare and register a caveat over a plantation licence in favour of a person.

-- (2) The chief executive (lands) may act under subsection (1) to prevent a dealing with a plantation licence that may prejudice- - (a) the Commonwealth, a State or a relevant local government; or - (b) a person because of- - (i) misdescription of the plantation licence; or - (ii) fraud or forgery; or - (c) a person, other than a person mentioned in any of paragraphs (a) or (b), who has an interest in the plantation licence. - (3) Also, the chief executive (lands) may act under subsection (1) to prevent a dealing with a plantation licence- - (a) if the plantation licence is to be cancelled or terminated; or - (b) to give effect to an order of a court of competent jurisdiction directed to the chief executive (lands). - (4) Subsection (2)(c) applies only if the chief executive (lands) is satisfied, because of the nature or urgency of particular circumstances, there is no practicable alternative to registering the caveat. - (5) In this section-
+- (1) The registrar of titles may prepare and register a caveat over a plantation licence in favour of a person. - (2) The registrar of titles may act under subsection (1) to prevent a dealing with a plantation licence that may prejudice- - (a) the Commonwealth, a State or a relevant local government; or - (b) a person because of- - (i) misdescription of the plantation licence; or - (ii) fraud or forgery; or - (c) a person, other than a person mentioned in any of paragraphs (a) or (b), who has an interest in the plantation licence. - (3) Also, the registrar of titles may act under subsection (1) to prevent a dealing with a plantation licence-